-The goal of a home inventory is that in the event of a loss you will hand this document over to your insurance company or use it to create a list of items lost.
-The reason we all have homeowners insurance is so we can be reimbursed and made as financially whole as possible in the event of a loss.
+The goal of a home inventory is to be able to hand this document over to your insurance company or use it to create a list of items lost.
+The reason homeowners have insurance is so they can be reimbursed and made as financially whole as possible in the event of a loss.

-If you have a detailed inventory of everything you own this should increase your insurance reimbursement and possibly reduce the amount of time it takes to be reimbursed.
-You increase your chances of a better reimbursement because not only will you have a list of what you owned and proof that you owned (photos, videos, receipts) but also because the list will be more complete.
-Rather than trying to recall what you had in the midst of a disaster you will have completed it before you sustained the loss.
+Having a detailed inventory of everything you own should increase your insurance reimbursement and possibly reduce the time it takes to be reimbursed.
+You increase your chances of a better reimbursement because you have a list of what you owned and proof that you owned it (photos, videos, receipts).
+Rather than trying to recall what you had in the midst of a disaster, you will have completed it before you sustained the loss.

-- You should also attach any receipts, purchase contracts and appraisals that you have.
-You should try to have as much documentation as possible for expensive items.
+You should also attach any receipts, purchase contracts and appraisals that you have.
+Try to have as much documentation as possible for expensive items.

 Tools to prepare a home inventory